|Restrictions:||GW applicants only|

 Financial Times Rankings:

-Milan is known as the economic and production capital of Italy and the leading Italian hub for services, finance and industry.
+Milan is the second largest city in Italy and capital of the Lombardy region.
+It is known as the economic and production capital of Italy, part of Italy’s industrial triangle along with Turin and Genoa.
 Milan is the engine of the country's economy and home of the Italian stock exchange.
-This cosmopolitan, modern and forward-looking city is world-renowned as a European capital of fashion, design, architecture, publishing, modern art and music.
+This cosmopolitan, modern and forward-looking city is world-renowned as a European capital of fashion, design, architecture, publishing, modern art, and music.

 Bocconi academic year is comprised of two semesters: Fall & Spring.